• Home

 The first one was stored at Stewart's Funeral Home at no cost, and they made headquarters there.
 In 1969, a Ford Van was bought and equipped for an ambulance as the funeral homes went out of ambulance service.
 Colboch-Price, Nash-Wilson, and Stewart's Funeral Home donated ambulances to the Squad since they had to take over all ambulance service in June 1970.
 In 1971, two new Chevrolet Vans were purchased to replace some of the older ambulances.
 One of the operations the Squad helped in the earlier days, was the Iron Mountain Plane Crash.
 The Squad has been on many operations throughout Tennessee.

-As we are members of Tennessee Association of Rescue Squads, also some calls have been out of state.
+As we are members of the Tennessee Association of Rescue Squads, some calls have also been out of state.
 One was the school bus wreck at Big Sandy River.
 Several men were on the scene.
 The bridge collapsed in Point Pleasant on the Ohio River.
 The Hawkins County Rescue Squad is proud of having the Hawkins County Crewettes and their assistance to the Squad.
-They have raised money and gave to the Squad to buy equipment and are always there with food when needed on an operation in Hawkins County or where ever the need may be.
+They have raised money and given it to the Squad to buy equipment and are always there with food when needed on an operation in Hawkins County or wherever the need may be.
 As the Squad members look back to the times of the first meeting in March 1958, of how we were wondering how to raise money to buy our equipment.

 We began without any money, depending on the people of Hawkins County and surrounding areas for their assistance.
 We have seen the help they have given as members have increased from 19 to 53 and over.
 Building and equipment in 1978 could be valued at approximately one quarter of a million dollars.
 We are still depending on the support of all people.
 We have confidence that we will not be let down in the future.
 In 1972, the International Card and Label and employees donated a 1972 international six-man cab crash truck.
 Since that time, we have added numerous pieces of equipment.
 The Squad has always used for its theme quote "Service is Our Best Advertisement."